Skip to main content

 Small monetary awards are available to support motivated Penn Carey Law students who are seeking to independently pursue skills development (including language training) for globalized legal tracks.

-By Mikaela Wolf-Sorokin L’24, Elizabeth Shackney L’24, and Ava Obrecht L’24
+By Mikaela Wolf-Sorokin L’24, Lizzie Shackney L’24, and Ava Obrecht L’24

 The three of us are public-interest students at Penn Carey Law who plan to do direct services work upon graduation.
 For the summer between our 1L and 2L year, our goal was to improve our Spanish skills to better assist Spanish-speaking clients and communities in law school and beyond.
-We believe that we can better advocate for and with clients when we can connect with them in their native language.
+We all believe that we can better advocate for and with clients when we can connect with them in their native language.

 After assessing our choices, we decided that Proyecto Linguistico Quetzalteco, a non-profit language school in Xela, Guatemala, was best suited to our needs.
 This school offers intensive Spanish courses, with the option to focus on instruction that is tailored toward those in the legal, social work, or healthcare areas.
 Instruction was one-on-one, and we had the flexibility to choose which weeks we attended, and for how long.